-The nutritional products plant is located in building 31, and produces a variety of powdered drink mixes for dietary supplements.
-Other processes include raw material transfer, mixing/blending and packaging.
-Mark and Stephanie accompanied Ms. Campbell-Jones and KD on a tour of this building.
+The nutritional products plant is located in building 31 and produces a variety of powdered drink mixes for dietary supplements.
+Other processes include raw material transfer, mixing/blending, and packaging.
+Mr. Ben Preston joined for this part of the inspection.